AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp.md

 originate from a single cell.
 Unlike in two-photon imaging, where you can visualize each neuron throughout the entire experiment, with electrophysiology we can only “see” a neuron when it fires a spike.
-If a neuron moves relative to the probe, or if it’s far away from the probe, some of its spikes may get mixed together with those from other neurons.
+If a neuron moves relative to the probe, or if the neuron is far away from the probe, some of its spikes may get mixed together with those from other neurons.
 Because of this inherent ambiguity, we provide a variety of quality metrics to allow you to find the right units for your analysis.
-Even highly contaminated units contain potentially valuable information about brain states, so we didn’t want to leave them out of the dataset.
-But certain types of analysis require more stringent quality thresholds, to ensure that all of the included units are well isolated from their neighbors.
+Even highly contaminated units contain potentially valuable information about brain states, so they are still included within the dataset.
+However, certain types of analysis require more stringent quality thresholds to ensure that all of the included units are well isolated from their neighbors.
 :::